-Nice to meet you, James here… I’m an INFP Personality Type!
+Nice to meet you, James here… I’m an ENFJ A Personality Type!

 Feel free to check out the Buddies Blueprint to understand more on the way we use matching ♦